 Some non-directional spreads that work well when the price of an underlying asset does not change much and stays within a small range include calendar spreads, iron condors, butterfly spreads, etc. Non-direction spreads that work best with movement of the underlying asset’s price include straddles, strangles, reverse iron condors, etc.

 Straddles, Strangles, and Butterfly Spreads

-A straddle is a combination of an equal number of long calls and long puts with the same expiration date and the same strike price.
+A straddle is a combination of an equal number of long calls and long puts with the same expiration dates and an identical strike price.

 Straddle = long call, long put, same strike price, same expiration date

 Since this consists of both a long call and a long put, the result is a setup where you have a chance to profit regardless of which direction the underlying asset moves (either up or down).
 A scenario where one might open a straddle is when one expects an underlying asset to change in price, but isn’t sure which direction the price of the asset will move.
 The caveat is that the price of the asset needs to move enough so that the loss witin the option in the opposite direction can be overcome.

 For example, let’s say you open a straddle and the price of the underlying asset rises.
 As a result of the rise in price of the underlying asset, the long call also rises in value, but the long put falls in value.
 In order to actually make a profit on the straddle, you would need the profit from the long call ot be larger than the loss on the long put.
 The farther the price of the underlying asset moves away from the center of the straddle, the more likely the profit on one side will be larger than the loss on the other side and result in an overall profit on the straddle.